15 Reasons to Keep the Spark AliveRelationships

 Sex is something you can share with a long-term partner that you wouldn’t share with anyone else (unless you’re polyamorous, a swinger or in an open relationship, of course!)
 So think of sex as a way of celebrating your unique bond!

 Want to add some excitement by trying something new?
-Give our newest hybrid lube a try — get your free sample of Astroglide Spark here!
+Give our newest organic oil lube a try — get your free sample of ASTROGLIDE O Oil here!